97shivank/RockPaperScissor/README.md

 ## STEPS TO PLAY:

+1. Steps to plays game :
-1. For Window Users :
+  For Window Users :
    Right Click On RockPaperScissors.py And Click Edit With Idle.
   <br>
   <img src="./screenshots/ss1.jpg">